visgl/deck.gl/docs/coordinate-systems.md

   deltas in projection and therefore does not lose precision under extreme zoom levels even when using faster 32 bit floating point.

-### Mathematical/Linear Projection Mode

-Note: deck.gl can also supports working in a standard mathematical (i.e. cartographically unprojected) linear coordinate system (suitable when using deck.gl layers without underlying maps)

-In this mode, which does not offer any synchronization with maps, the application specifies its world size (the number of pixels that the world occupies

-At zoom 0, one world unit represents one pixel unit. deck.gl can create a projection matrix from zoom level and center, (as well as pitch, bearing and altitude), to move around in the map.
-The interaction layer handles this by default.

-You can of course supply your own projectionMatrix and scaling uniforms to deck.gl.

-Remarks:
-*The support for specifying scales and extents is still rudimentary.

 ## Coordinate System Concepts